smahedih/smahedih/README.md

 ### Hi there 👋

 # 💫 About Me:
 👨🏽‍💻 Hi, I’m Mahedi Hasan.
-I’m currently a CS Undergrad student at VSB - Technical University of Ostrava, Czech Republic.<br>👋 I'm currently working at Rockwell Automation (@RockwellAutomation) as Software Engineer Intern, Prague, Czech Republic.<br>👀 I have passion for technology.
+I’m currently a CS Undergrad student at VSB - Technical University of Ostrava, Czech Republic.<br>👋 I'm currently working at Rockwell Automation as Software Engineer Intern, Prague, Czech Republic.<br>👀 I have passion for technology.
 I'm interested in software development technology, especially languages in Golang, C and C++.
 I have also keen interest in AI and ML.<br>🌱 I’m currently exploring REST API, Kubernetes and micro services.<br>💞️ I’m looking to collaborate on various open source projects based on software development.<br>💥 I am a professional WordPress website designer with over 8 years of experience.<br> 📫 Email me at smahedih@gmail.com<br> 🏠 Website: https://www.hmahedi.com

 ## 🌐 Follow Me: